SAP/fundamental-styles/.github/ISSUE_TEMPLATE/feature_request.md

 > What browser are you working in?

-> What version of the Fiori Fundamentals are you using?
+> What version of Fundamental Styles are you using?

 > What offering/product do you work on?
 Any pressing ship or release dates we should be aware of?